-Moving from North Carolina to Washington, D.C., Bruce was given the opportunity to work professionally with many notables including Keter Betts, Carl Allen, Danny Gatton, Rosemary Clooney, Martha Reeves, Millie Jackson, The Spinners, Michael Feinstein, Houston Person, The Four Tops and The Temptations.
+Moving from North Carolina to Washington, D.C., Bruce was given the opportunity to work professionally with many notables including Keter Betts, Carl Allen, Danny Gatton, Rosemary Clooney, Dick Morgan, Martha Reeves, Millie Jackson, The Spinners, Michael Feinstein, Houston Person, The Four Tops and The Temptations.

 He is an active studio musician with many independent pop, jazz and blues recording projects along with numerous film, T.V. soundtracks and jingles.
 Bruce is an accomplished musical composer in addition to scoring horn charts for studio and live performances for other musicians.

 His performance credits and venues include BET, The Millennium Stage at The Kennedy Center, Blues Alley, Wolf Trap, DAR Constitution Hall, Strathmore, The Ramshead, The National Gallery of Art and The White House to name a few.
 Bruce has received two Wammy Awards for Jazz Instrumentalist of the Year from the Washington Area Music Association.

 Paul began his studies in double bass with Albert Webster of the National Symphony and later continued private lessons with William Vaughn, also of the National Symphony.
 He began his college studies at Montgomery College School of Music in Rockville, Maryland, and then attended American University in Washington, D.C., in addition to the University of Miami in Coral Gables, Florida.

 Paul currently resides in the Washington, D.C. area.